mastanca/webtask-workshop/modules/hello-editor.md

 - Open your browser to [https://webtask.io/make](https://webtask.io/make)
 - This will give you a prompt to log in.
-- Choose any of the credentials listed.
+- Choose any of the authentication options listed.

 ![wt editor login](../images/wt-editor-login.png)